Great-Side-Projects/sonarqube/README.md

 [![Product Name Screen Shot][product-screenshot-UI]](http://20.64.115.37:9000/)

-How to deploy Sonarqube on an Azure VM or localhost with Docker.
+How to deploy Sonarqube on an Azure VM or localhost with Docker. i am using Sonarqube to my side projects to improve the code quality and security of the code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>